-We completed a private placement on July 14, 2003 of \$90.0 million principal amount of zero coupon convertible senior notes due July 2023, which resulted in net proceeds to Sohu of approximately \$87.4 million after deduction of the initial purchaser's discount and our offering expenses.
-The notes do not pay any interest, have a zero yield to maturity, and are convertible into Sohu's common stock at a conversion price of \$44.76 per share, subject to adjustment for dividends, distributions, and upon the occurrence of certain other events.
-Each \$1,000 principal of the notes is initially convertible into 22.3414 shares of Sohu's common stock.
-Each holder of the notes will have the right, at the holder's option, to require Sohu to repurchase all or any portion of the principal amount of the holder's notes on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount.
-Sohu may also redeem all or a portion of the notes for cash at any time on or after July 14, 2008 at 100% of the principal amount of the notes if the closing price of Sohu's common stock for each of the 30 consecutive trading days prior to such time was at least 130% of the conversion price or at such time at least 90% of the initial aggregate principal amount of the notes have been converted, repurchased or redeemed.
-In addition, upon a change of control event, each holder of the notes may require Sohu to repurchase some or all of its notes at a repurchase price equal to 100% of the principal amount of the notes.
-During the year ended December 31, 2005, we early redeemed from the market a portion of our zero coupon convertible senior notes with face value of \$15,220,000 at a discount.
-During the year ended December 31, 2006, we early redeemed from the market a portion of our zero coupon convertible senior notes at a discount for \$15,000,000 in aggregate face value.
+We completed a private placement on July 14, 2003 of \$90.0 million principal amount of zero coupon convertible senior notes due July 2023, which resulted in net proceeds to us of approximately \$87.4 million after deduction of the initial purchaser's discount and our offering expenses.
+The notes did not pay any interest, had a zero yield to maturity, and were convertible into Sohu's common stock at a conversion price of \$44.76 per share, subject to adjustment for dividends, distributions, and upon the occurrence of certain other events.
+Each \$1,000 principal of the notes was initially convertible into 22.3414 shares of Sohu's common stock.
+Each holder of the notes had the right, at the holder's option, to require Sohu to repurchase all or any portion of the principal amount of the holder's notes on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount.
+Solu had the right to redeem all or a portion of the notes for cash at any time on or after July 14, 2008 at 100% of the principal amount of the notes if the closing price of Sohu's common stock for each of the 30 consecutive trading days prior to such time was at least 130% of the conversion price or at such time at least 90% of the initial aggregate principal amount of the notes had been converted, repurchased or redeemed.
+In addition, upon a change of control event, each holder of the notes could require Sohu to repurchase some or all of its notes at a repurchase price equal to 100% of the principal amount of the notes.
+During the year ended December 31, 2005, we redeemed a portion of our zero coupon convertible senior notes with face value of \$15,220,000 at a discount.
+During the year ended December 31, 2006, we redeemed a portion of our zero coupon convertible senior notes at a discount for \$15,000,000 in aggregate face value.
 As of the end of the notification period associated with the July 14, 2007 repurchase date, note holders had exercised their right to require us to repurchase such notes in an aggregate principal amount of \$58.5 million.
 We repurchased such notes on July 16, 2007.
 In November 2007, the majority of remaining note holders with \$1,250,000 in face amount of convertible notes exercised their right to convert their notes to our common stock at a conversion price of \$44.76 per share.
-As of December 31, 2007, the outstanding balance of zero coupon convertible senior notes was \$6,000.
+During the year ended December 31, 2008, the remaining \$6,000 of zero coupon convertible senior notes were redeemed; therefore the outstanding balance was zero as of December 31, 2008.

 Our principal commitments consist of obligations under various operating leases for office facilities in Beijing, Shanghai, Guangzhou and Hong Kong.
-Our commitments under these leases total approximately \$1.1 million, \$714,000 and \$649,000 for the years ending December 31, 2008, 2009 and 2010, respectively.
-We expect that capital expenditures, totaling \$20 million in 2008 will consist of \$16.2 million for purchases of servers, network equipment and software and \$3.8 million for miscellaneous purchases.
-In addition, Sohu was selected as the official sponsor of the ICS category for the Beijing 2008 Olympic Games, and entered into a sponsorship agreement with the BOCOG.
-Under the sponsorship agreement, Sohu is obliged to provide services regarding the construction, operation and maintenance of the Official Website for the Beijing 2008 Olympic Games throughout the sponsorship period ending December 31, 2008.
+Our commitments under these leases total approximately \$3.1 million, \$2.8 million and \$2.7 million for the years ending December 31, 2009, 2010 and 2011, respectively.
+We expect that capital expenditures, totaling \$33.3 million in 2009 will consist of \$16.7 million for purchases of servers, network equipment and software and \$16.6 million for miscellaneous purchases.